 Public comments from the Spring 2023 meeting support relisting of alginates at 205.605(b).
-From the comment docket 'Alginates are a versatile ingredient that provide unique stabilizing and thickening properties.
-In response to Handling Subcommittee questions, IFAC (International Food Additives Council) expects there will be increased organic community interest in sodium alginate in particular, based on its use in meat alternative products'.
+From the comment docket: "Alginates are a versatile ingredient that provide unique stabilizing and thickening properties.
+In response to Handling Subcommittee questions, IFAC (International Food Additives Council) expects there will be increased organic community interest in sodium alginate in particular, based on its use in meat alternative products."

 The question asked of stakeholders was, what forms of alginates are currently being used in organic production?
 Public commenters stated that given the growing interest in plant-based meat alternatives, sodium alginate would be of particular interest for relisting.
-The Subcommittee discussion centered on the current forms of alginate that are being used in organic production along with sources of alginates used for organic production vs. bioremediation.
-The Subcommittee is still interested in knowing if there are additional forms (e.g., ammonium, calcium, potassium, propylene glycol) being used in organic production.
-The Subcommittee also discussed the seaweed used to produce alginates vs. that used for bioremediation and the potential for heavy metal contamination.
-It was determined that these are likely from different sources.
-Additionally, the Food and Drug Administration (FDA) regulates heavy metal testing of sodium alginates and therefore the Subcommittee is not concerned with the continued listing of alginates.
+The Board's discussion centered on the current forms of alginate that are being used in organic production along with sources of alginates used for organic production vs. bioremediation.
+The Board discussed the seaweed used to produce alginates vs. that used for bioremediation and the potential for heavy metal contamination and it was determined that these are likely from different sources.
+Additionally, the Food and Drug Administration (FDA) regulates heavy metal testing of sodium alginates and therefore the Board is not concerned with the continued listing of alginates.

-The Handling Subcommittee finds alginates compliant with the Organic Foods Production Act (OFPA) and/or 7 CFR 205.600 and is not proposing removal.
+The NOSB finds alginates compliant with the Organic Foods Production Act (OFPA) and/or 7 CFR 205.600 and is not proposing removal.

-Motion to remove alginates from the National List Motion by: Dilip Nandwani Seconded by: Kyla Smith Yes: 0 No: 8 Abstain: 0 Recuse: 0 Absent: 1 recommendation
+Motion to remove alginates from the National List

+Motion by: Dilip Nandwani Seconded by: Kyla Smith